corymosiman12/ARPA-E-Sensor/server/SERVER-SETUP.md

 For the most part, this wiki will follow the install [here](https://www.linux-projects.org/uv4l/installation/).
 I have condensed it to only the commands we need below.
 This will require an internet connection on the pi.

 # First Steps
-When installing Raspbian for the first time make sure to select `US Keyboard setup`.
+When setting up for the first time install Debian OS and make sure to select `US Keyboard setup`

 When prompted change the pi password to `arpa-e`